Table of Contents Search for printer HOME

 <=Aerosols

+So the work continued, and evidence accumulated.
 As a landscape that looks smooth from a distance may display jagged gullies when seen through binoculars, so sharper and sharper changes appeared as measuring techniques got better.
 An example was an analysis that Emiliani published in 1975 of some deep-sea cores from the Gulf of Mexico.
-Thanks to unusually clear and distinct layers of silt, he found evidence of a remarkable event around 11,600 years ago: a rise of sea level at a rate of meters per decade.(42) Another compelling example was a 1981 study of a few sediment cores that had accumulated very rapidly, giving excellent time resolution.
+Thanks to unusually clear and distinct layers of silt, he found evidence of a remarkable event around 11,600 years ago: a rise of sea level at a rate of meters per decade.(42) Another compelling report was a 1981 study of a few sediment cores that had accumulated very rapidly, giving excellent time resolution.
 They showed a startling cooling around 11-12,000 years ago — as much as 7-10°C in less than a thousand years — before the warming resumed.
 One expert warned that temperatures in the past had sometimes jumped 5°C in as little as 50 years.(43*)

 =>sea rise, ice, floods